dagster-io/dagster/python_modules/dagster-airflow/README.md

 Note that there is one Airflow task corresponding to each execution step in the pipeline, not to each solid.
 This means that
 Note that we use a single operator, the DagsterOperator, for every execution step

+# Testing
+Docker must be running for the test suite to pass.